utsawk/CarND-Behavioral-Cloning-P3/writeup.md

 I used the Nvdia architecture for the final submission, that has 5 convolution layers and 5 fully connected layers, with the last layer representing the vehicle steering angle as output.
 The input to the model is a (160, 320, 3) image.
 The following are salient features of the model:
 1. I use a lambda layer for normalizing the data.
 I used the Udacity recommended normalization (divide by 255.0 and subtract 0.5).
 2. The top 50 pixels and bottom 20 pixels are cropped off to get rid of the surroundings (like trees, sky, etc.) and hood of the car respectively.
 3. I have observed faster convergence when using batch normalization [5], thus I use that in this project as well.
-Additionally, batch normalization allows the use of higher learning rates and also acts like a regularizer [5].
+Additionally, batch normalization allows the use of higher learning rates and also acts like a regularizer.
 4. I used the Adam optimizer and did not need to tune the learning rate throughout the project.
 5. To prevent overfitting in the Nvdia model, I used dropout with 0.5 (keep/dropout) probability for the fully connected layers.